croessner/pfxhttp/README.md

    ```

 The JWT token will be automatically fetched from the token endpoint and included in the Authorization header as a Bearer token for all requests to the target endpoint.

+If you build Pfxhttp without the `jwt` build tag, the JWT configuration in the YAML file will be ignored, and no JWT authentication will be performed.

 ---